 Uber has developed a mirror of the original app.
 That gives certain users the perception that they can order a ride.
 In fact, this ‘ghost app’ even has fake cars moving around that will obviously not show up even if you manage to “book one”.
 In other words, Uber is deliberately deceiving people so that certain users cannot use the service.

-According to Uber, this app designed to protect drivers of secret Projects by denying ride requests from users who might be violating the terms of service.
+According to Uber, this app is designed to protect drivers by denying ride requests from users who might be violating the terms of service.
 These could be people who they believe to be dangerous or individuals who might prove disruptive to the Uber service.
 In some ways, it sounds rather reasonable but this also brings forth a question of morality that will touch every other industry.
-For example, is it okay for restaurants or bars to deny someone entry by creating a cunning façade that stops this person?
-From knowing the reason why they can’t use the service?
+For example, is it okay for restaurants or bars to deny someone entry?
+Especially if they have to resort to creating a cunning façade that stops this person from knowing the reason why they can’t use the service?

 Indeed, we have come a long way since the iPad and voice technology and artificial intelligence is just the beginning for the robots, rides and mind-reading devices of the future!